busterwood/SqlGen/README.md

 ### Multiple selection

-You can select multiple items on the tables, keys and code generators list to create a large scripts.
+You can select multiple items on the tables, keys and code generators lists to create larger scripts.
 For example you may wish to:

 * create C# classes for multiple tables by selecting multiple tables and the `C# Class` code generator